-- manuscripts submitted by close colleagues of the sitting Editor-in-Chief.
+- other manuscripts as judged appropriately by the sitting Editor-in-Chief.

 The Editors and Editors-in-Chief must make decisions on which works submitted to our journals are printed and become part of our archived literature.
 We reiterate that the reviewers are ultimately responsible to the Authors and the invisible college of our readership for ensuring that the content of the Transactions represents the evolution and progress of our discipline.
 We need your assistance to accomplish this task.

 The following guidelines are offered in the hope that they will aid the reviewers toward the composition of what we hope to be outstanding technical journals.